 Zakayo 54 years, Uganda’s known oldest chimpanzee died at the Uganda Wildlife Education Center (UWEC).

+This has been confirmed by the centre’s executive director James Musinguzi.
 Speaking to Zuula Uganda, Musinguzi said Zakayo started feeling unwell about 3 weeks ago and has been on treatment until yesterday.

 Preliminary findings indicate that he succumbed to Chronic